Desert Equinox Earth Art 2017

 The oldest gallery in regional New South Wales which has won numerous heritage awards for restoration and refurbishment of the former Sully’s Emporium.

 Armando is a novice sculptor who lives in Broken Hill.
-With over thirty years’ experience in all areas of the performing arts, Armando has worked with most of the country's major theatre companies, and has toured productions extensively across Australia and overseas.
+With over thirty years’ experience in all areas of the performing arts, Armando has worked with most of the country's major theater companies, and has toured productions extensively across Australia and overseas.
 As a returned Broken Hill local he spends much of his spare time pursuing a growing passion with shaping old wood into new art, and when not covered in sawdust he writes.

 Armando is keen to engage with ideas and projects that promote Broken Hill as an artist's city and a place of inspiration for locals and visitors alike.